 There are three examinations.
 The first is on Component 1 (The World of the Hero), in which you will answer questions on Homer's lliad and Virgil's Aeneid.
 The second is on Component 3 (Culture and the Arts) in which you will answer questions on the imperial image.
 The third is on Component 3 (Beliefs and Ideas), you will answer questions on the politics of the Late Republic.
 All papers contain a range of questions, from those requiring short answers to longer essay questions.
 Paper 1 is worth 40% of the marks and lasts 2 hours 20 minutes.
-Papers 2 and 3 are each worth 30% of the marks and last 1 hour 45 minutes.
-Reading

-Translated by M. Hammond

-Published by Penguin, ISBN 978-0140444445

-The Aeneid by Virgil

-Translated by D. West Published by Penguin, ISBN 978-0140449327

-Ancient Rome: Using the Evidence

-By P. Bradbury

-Published by CUP, ISBN 978-0521793919

-Selected Letters (Classics)

-By Cicero, edited by D. Bailey Published by Penguin Classics, ISBN 978-0140444582
+Papers 2 and 3 are each worth 30% of the marks and last 1 hour 45 minutes. - Reading Iliad by Homer Translated by M. Hammond Published by Penguin, ISBN 978-0140444445 The Aeneid by Virgil Translated by D. West Published by Penguin, ISBN 978-0140449327 Ancient Rome: Using the Evidence By P. Bradbury Published by CUP, ISBN 978-0521793919 Selected Letters (Classics) By Cicero, edited by D. Bailey Published by Penguin Classics, ISBN 978-0140444582 66 Do Greeks come this stupid?